Install using the Arduino IDE¶

 <1> and press the

-send button or enter on your keyboard.
+send button, or Enter on your keyboard.
 Power should come on to the main track.
-You should see 2 red leds light on the “A” power output.
+You should see 2 red LEDs light on the “A” power output of the motor shield.

 Turn off the power to the track by sending

 <0> to the CS.
 That is a “zero”.

 Make sure power is off to the track

 Make sure your loco is DCC ENABLED (not DCC Ready!
 DCC Ready just means it has the plumbing inside the loco to install an optional DCC decoder, but it is NOT yet DCC compatible)

 Put your loco on the MAIN track.
 The loco cannot move or respond to non-programming commands on the PROG track!